rfhb/ctrdata/README.md

 # Find unique trial identifiers for trials that have nore than
 # one record, for example for several EU Member States:
 uniqueids <- dbFindIdsUniqueTrials(con = db)
+# Searching for duplicate trials...
+# * Total of 232 records in collection.
+#  - 169 EUCTR _id were not preferred EU Member State record of trial

 # Keep only unique / de-duplicated records:
 result <- result[ result[["_id"]] %in% uniqueids, ]